 In Taiwan you're looking at around 23 million people on an island the size of Maryland.
 Most of those folks live around Taipei or in the plains on the west coast leaving the beautiful east coast sparsely crowded in comparison.

-Will the population in Asia continue to grow?
+Will the population in East Asia continue to grow?

 While these numbers sound huge they are declining though.
 In countries like Japan, Korea, Taiwan and in China birth rates are declining.